Appeal to Authority Fallacy

 After a few seconds, Chief Wiggum says: "During police training, I was told there's always a false bar to allow a quick escape in the case of a fire."
 Starting from the right, he proceeds to knock on each bar one at a time, saying "Not this one" each time.
 As he gets to the last one on the far left, he doesn't bother testing it.
 He just says "And, so, by a process of elimination, it has to be this one."
 Wiggum takes a step back and runs at the bar like a bull, head butting it has hard as he can.
 Clearly, the bar is not a fake, and he crumples to the floor, squealing loudly.

 I'm describing this incident in The Simpsons because it stemmed from Chief Wiggum being told that every prison had a false bar by one of his seniors.
 Wiggum was so confident in what that expert had told him, he didn't think to question it one iota.
-In doing so, he committed the Appeal to Authority Fallacy.
+In doing so, he committed the appeal-to-authority fallacy.
 It's a belting example.

-A Practical Example for Appeal to Authority Fallacy
+A Practical Example for Appeal-to-Authority Fallacy

 Who is saying that exactly?

-Sometimes the people you're arguing with can't be bothered to research a genuine authority, so they just throw in a vague opening statement to make it look as though someone in authority supports their argument.
+appeal authority everybody knows Sometimes the people you're arguing with can't be bothered to research a genuine authority, so they just throw in a vague opening statement to make it look as though someone in authority supports their argument.
 Here are some common examples:

 "It has been statistically proven..."